 The composite images below are a stack of the current month’s captures from my cameras.
 During quiet times you may only see two or three meteors on the images, but during showers such as Geminids, Perseids or Quadrantids, there may be 50-100 detections per night so these images will get very busy!
 I manually clean the data every day to remove aircraft.
 Click on an image to see a larger version.

 Video detection of meteors is perhaps more spectacular than radio detection, because occasionally we pick up a fireball or other interesting event.

 There is more detail on the SPA website here or the UKMON site here, but in summary I’m using two different sorts of software to do the same thing: the UFOCapture suite is designed to operate with security cameras such as the KDM-6101-G or the Watec902H.
 It records constantly but discards the video unless movement takes place, in which case it saves a 5-10 second clip.
-The RMS software works with any IP Camera – I’m using a barebones Sony IMX291 similar to this one – and does much the same.
-However unlike the UFO software, the RMS system has better algorithms for detecting meteors and rejecting other moving objets. .
+The RMS software works with any IP Camera – I’m using a barebones Sony IMX291 similar to this one – and records short clips in a compressed format all night with some rough analysis in realtime but it then re-analyses them in the morning.
+The more modern RMS system has better algorithms for detecting meteors and rejecting other moving objets. .

 This analysis generates files which can be combined with other stations to accurately triangulate the meteor’s trajectory as it hit our atmosphere.
 From this we can work out the meteoroid’s orbit.
 Other characteristics allow us to estimate its size and weight – and whether it might have survived to reach the ground.